Abizern/nscnlon/content/when-and-where.md

 The next event is on *Tuesday, 19th May, 2020*.

-It's probably best to continue with social distancing for the May event.
+We're going to continue with the socially distanced format for May.

-The April event when surprisingly well over Group FaceTime.
-Connection and video was stable, it was easy to have conversation.
+The April event went surprisingly well over Group FaceTime.
+The Connection and video was stable, it was easy to have conversations.

 Closer to the time I'll collect iMessage addresses for those of you that want to attend and on the day I'll set up a group FaceTime and invite any of you who want to participate.